-We have written an article about the comparative feel to Tempur mattresses with our Hybrid range.
-This article gives much more detail on the makeup and composition of the Hybrid range of mattresses in comparison to the Tempur specifications.
-One big difference is that our hybrid models all come with removable toppers that allow you to turn them and extend the longevity of your mattress, a drawback often made to Tempurs one sided mattress range.
+We have written an article about the comparative feel to Tempur mattresses.
+This article gives much more detail on the makeup and composition of other mattresses in comparison to the Tempur specifications.
+One big difference is that our Fusion latex models all come with removable toppers that allow you to turn them and extend the longevity of your mattress along with the mattress itself, a drawback often made to Tempurs one sided mattress range.

 It is understood that in (their words) a standard test (draw your own conclusions as to what this means) the thickness loss of Tempur after 80,000 compressions is less than 5 percent compared to approximately 10-15 percent for a highly elastic polyurethane foam.